Eric Swalwell Will CONFISCATE Guns If He Becomes President

 What is Eric Swalwell's proposed gun control policy?

-Congressman Eric Swalwell has proposed a mandatory government buyback of all 'assault weapons' in America.
-He advocates for keeping pistols, rifles, and shotguns but wants to remove what he deems the 'most dangerous weapons' from 'most dangerous people'.
+Eric Swalwell has proposed a mandatory government buyback of all "assault weapons" in America, stating that while pistols, rifles, and shotguns could be kept, the "most dangerous weapons" should be removed from circulation.

 What are Colion Noir's main arguments against Swalwell's gun buyback proposal?

-Colion Noir argues that Swalwell's mandatory buyback is unconstitutional confiscation and extortion.
-He refutes the premise by stating pistols are used in more murders than rifles and that AR-15s are used in less than 1% of gun deaths, questioning the focus on specific weapon types.
+Colion Noir argues that Swalwell's plan is unconstitutional, economically unfeasible, and based on flawed statistics.
+He points out that pistols are used in far more murders than rifles and that AR-15s account for less than 1% of gun deaths.

-What historical context does Colion Noir use to criticize gun confiscation?
+What historical context does Colion Noir use to critique gun confiscation?

 Related News